OpenGVLab/InternGPT/README.md

 python -u app.py --load "StyleGAN_cuda:0" --tab "DragGAN" --port 3456 --https
 ```

-In this situation, you can only use the functions of DragGAN.
+In this situation, you can only use the functions of DragGAN, which frees you from some dependencies that you are not interested in.

 ## 🎫 License